 (d) Transportation of Radioactive Material.
 The State has adopted compatible regulations to the NRC regulations in 10 CFR part 71.
 Part 71 contains the requirements licensees must follow when preparing packages containing radioactive material for transport.
 Part 71 also contains requirements related to the licensing of packaging for use in transporting radioactive materials.
 The State will not attempt to enforce portions of the regulations related to activities, such as approving packaging designs, which are reserved to NRC.

 (e) Recordkeeping and Incident Reporting.
-The State has adopted compatible regulations to the sections of the NRC regulations which specify requirements for licensees to keep records, and to report incidents or Start Printed Page 28731accidents involving Agreement materials.
+The State has adopted compatible regulations to the sections of the NRC regulations which specify requirements for licensees to keep records, and to report incidents or accidents involving Agreement materials.

 (f) Evaluation of License Applications.
 The State has adopted compatible regulations to the NRC regulations that specify the requirements a person must meet to get a license to possess or use radioactive materials.
 The State has also developed a licensing procedure manual, along with accompanying regulatory guides, which are adapted from similar NRC documents and contain guidance for the program staff when evaluating license applications.

 (g) Inspections and Enforcement.
 The State has adopted a schedule providing for the inspection of licensees as frequently as, or more frequently than, the inspection schedule used by the NRC.
 The BER has adopted procedures for the conduct of inspections, reporting of inspection findings, and reporting inspection results to the licensees.
 The State has also adopted procedures for the enforcement of regulatory requirements.